Sex Crime Defense in Minnesota

 - Computer-based evidence

-- Child Pornography (Child Porn)
+- Child Pornography charges (Child Porn)

 - Sodomy and Gay-targeted crimes

-- Prostitution charges – customer and provider
+- Prostitution charges – customer and sex workers

 - Indecent Exposure